Skip to main content

 Flu DFCs have the potential to offer significant advantages over current flu vaccines:

-• True universal protection, against all influenza strains and for all people, including those with a compromised immune system
+• True universal protection, against all influenza strains for all people, including those with a compromised immune system

 • Near-immediate protective effects